René Monse

-René Monse (28 September 1968 in Potsdam – 8 June 2017) was a German heavyweight boxer best known for having won a bronze medal at the world championships in 1995.
+René Monse (28 September 1968 – 8 June 2017) was a German heavyweight boxer best known for having won a bronze medal at the world championships in 1995.

 Monse died in 2017 after what his former promoter described as a lengthy illness.

 Amateur

 In 1995, the southpaw won third place at the World Championships in Berlin after losing to Vitali Klitschko.
 He also placed third in the 1996 European Championships.
 At the Olympics, he lost to Russian star Alexei Lezin.